Dr. Alex Stone, DPT, CSCS

 Here’s how…

-How To Choose One?
+How To Choose A Massage Gun for Cellulite?

 As we’ve mentioned, massage guns are not the silver bullet for eliminating cellulite.
 There are other factors to consider if you aim to get rid of it.